The External Relations Department

-- The Directorate of External Relations was established in May 2005 in recognition of Parliament’s growing links with the external world and Zimbabwe’s increasing political and diplomatic clout in terms of participation at regional, continental and international fora;
+The External Relations Department was established in May 2005 in recognition of Parliament’s growing links with the external world and Zimbabwe’s increasing political and diplomatic clout in terms of participation at regional, continental and international fora;

-- The Directorate, therefore, provides a more focused approach to Parliament’s interface with the external environment and operates within the broader national foreign policy framework outlined by the Ministry of Foreign Affairs.
+The Department, therefore, provides a more focused approach to Parliament’s interface with the external environment and operates within the broader national foreign policy framework outlined by the Ministry of Foreign Affairs and International Trade.

-To promote and maintain good relations between Parliament of Zimbabwe, other Parliaments, International Parliamentary Organizations and the Diplomatic Community.
+To nurture, promote and maintain excellent relations between Parliament of Zimbabwe, other Parliaments, International Parliamentary Organizations and the Diplomatic Community.

-- To manage the directorate effectively and efficiently;
+- To manage the Department effectively and efficiently;

 - To attend to all correspondence on issues pertaining to bilateral and multilateral relations;